Review information about the newly implemented Pay-for-Performance Program.

 Refer to Physician Extender policy for APRNs who choose not to enroll.

 Bill for APRN services using HCPCS/CPT codes and follow MHCP requirements for covered physician and professional services.
+Also note the following:

-Services performed by a PA are covered if otherwise, the services are a covered physician service, are within the scope of practice for a PA as described in MS 147A, and meet all required criteria by the appropriate certifying, regulatory, or licensing entities.
+Services performed by a PA are covered if otherwise, the services are a covered physician service, are within the scope of practice for a PA as described in Minnesota Statutes 147A, and meet all required criteria by the appropriate certifying, regulatory, or licensing entities.
 MHCP enrolls PAs as treating providers not pay-to-providers.

 MHCP allows off-site or remote supervision of PAs, provided the terms of the physician/physician assistant agreement are being met and the physician/physician assistant are, or can be, easily in contact with one another by radio, telephone, or other communication device.